What is Title 42? How it changed things at the border, and why it's sparking debate

 With litigation pending and the political debate showing no sign of easing, a number of scenarios are possible.
 Among them:

 • More court orders: Summerhays, the federal judge, says he will grant a temporary restraining order in the states' lawsuit over ending Title 42.
-But the details of his order remain to be seen.
+And the Biden administration says it will comply with the order "if and when" it's issued.
+But the details of the order remain to be seen.
 That case is still pending, as is a separate lawsuit Texas filed over the policy.
 Further rulings from the courts could have a significant impact on how the administration's plans take shape.

 • The plan continues: Lifting Title 42 could still end up going ahead as planned on May 23, or at a later date, depending on what happens next in court proceedings.
 This will likely result in an increase of migrants at the border, as officials have predicted.
 Administration officials say they've been preparing for an influx, and advocacy groups say the situation can be handled in an orderly fashion and doesn't have to spiral into a crisis.
 But will it?